Extensions-lab/tms-help/README.md

 If you are a Logistic Service Provider (LSP) whose business involves the delivery of third-party goods, managing the transportation process and may also have its own fleet of vehicles and drivers or use services of third-party carriers.
 In this scenario, the mechanism for cost control and transparency in the invoicing process for transportation is crucial.

+- **Forwarding Order Types**.
+Templates for forwarding orders that establish the structure of the order and the business process for handling said order, as well as setting default values.
+Mandatory for LSP scenario [details](forwardingordertype.md).
 - **Forwardinfg Order** The central document in TMS for LSP, it is a request for transportation from either an external client or the company itself.
 It specifies **WHAT** needs to be transported, where to pick up and deliver the item(s), identifies the shipper and consignee, outlines the logistic units being shipped, the relevant dates, and who will cover the costs, etc.
 - **Logistic Units** is an item of any composition intended for transportation.
 Logistic units take many forms: a single box containing a limited number of products, a pallet with multiple products, or an intermodal container containing multiple pallets.
 - **Freight Order** This document details **HOW** the transportation will be executed, indicating who will actually carry it out.
 It specifies the carrier and the driver involved.
 The Freight Order reflects the actual journey of a truck or carrier.